A successful move from financial trading to providing in-home care services

 “They treat it as a real service and a way to help people, not some business to get into just to strike it rich,” Bryk says.
 “I’m doing this for a lot of reasons.
 I certainly want to earn an income, but just making money is low on the list.
 Their values lined up with mine, and I like how Touching Hearts is a growing player in this very busy space.”

 He also is very enthusiastic about his territory, which has several hospitals and health systems, as well as senior facilities, retirement homes and other large-scale client opportunities.

 But even with the good vibes, Bryk was still concerned about setting up a new business in an entirely new field.
 After the comprehensive Touching Hearts at Home initial training, however, he says those fears have been allayed.
 He’s looking forward to being fully operational in fall 2018.

-“They really go over everything, from setup to client engagement to establishing plans of care,” Bryk says.
-“I knew I would be learning operational aspects such as how to use the software for tracking caregiver hours and client management, but I was very pleased to also cover industry trends that the leadership is tracking to help franchise owners grow their businesses.
-I am very optimistic because I think this industry is only going to grow, and I know that Touching Hearts at Home is standing behind me and my team as we get started and work hard to grow this business.”
+“They go over everything, from setup to client engagement to establishing plans of care,” Bryk says.
+“I knew I would be learning operational aspects, such as how to use the software for tracking caregiver hours and client management, but I was very pleased to also cover industry trends that the leadership is tracking to help franchise owners grow their businesses.
+I am very optimistic because I think this industry is only going to grow.
+Touching Hearts at Home is standing behind me and my team as we get started and work hard to grow this business.”

 Now is the time to join the Touching Hearts at Home franchise family.
-We are a pioneer in the non-medical, in-home senior care industry, and we anticipate rapid growth for our company as the Baby Boomer population ages.
-A Touching Hearts at Home franchise business is an opportunity to make a living doing meaningful work as you serve members of your community.
+We are a pioneer in the non-medical, in-home senior care industry.
+We anticipate rapid growth for our company as the Baby Boomer population ages.
+A Touching Hearts at Home franchise business is an opportunity to make a living doing meaningful work.